BishalKrShaw/Markdown-Cheat-sheet/Readme.md

 ```

 ## Paragraph
 Normal text.
-Not symbol use
+No symbol use

 ## Codes
 Use three backticks pair `````` and write code inside it.